The #1 Goal using our trading approach is to get your Trade to Delta Neutral.

 Now your trade is at “breakeven” or “Delta Neutral” and it’s a no-lose trade.

-While the concept seems simple – it forms the basis of our strategy because we want to reduce the risk on every single trade – as quickly as possible.
+While the concept seems simple – it forms the basis of our strategy because we want to eliminate the risk of losing money – as quickly as possible.
 Scaling out 1/2 then moving the Stop up an equal distance creates a “no lose configuration”.

 The Main Goal of the Alerts in the Power Emini Desktop Software is to give you Precision Entries that will have a high probability of getting you to the Delta Neutral Target.

 Once you master the technique of getting to Delta Neutral you will find that on trades that don’t get much follow-through simply turn into “scratch” trades, but you don’t lose money and you don’t take a full stop-out.
-The Breakout Alerts that do get traction – will follow-through and go on to hit our Macro Target(s) and you can simply trail the stop to stay in for the bigger move.
+The Range Breakout Alerts that do get traction – will follow-through and go on to hit the additional Target(s) or you can simply trail the stop to stay in for the bigger move.

 Notice we use very tight stops – our goal is to Trade Around Breakeven – or score Big.
 We don’t take large stop-outs – ever.

-The Delta Neutral Stop reduces risk on every trade.
+The Delta Neutral Stop Trick Reduces Your Risk on Every Trade.

 The Delta Neutral Stop technique is part of the Trade Management that’s employed after an Entry is filled.
 Here’s a look at the two phases.

 Here’s an easy way to think about it.
 By setting our first target 1-point over our Entry – then selling half the position there (and sliding the stop up a point) we are eliminating all risk when a trade fizzles and doesn’t get any follow-through.
-This can happen during dull market conditions and on choppy market days – even when price moves through the Trade Price Barrier.
+This can happen during dull market conditions and on choppy market days – even when price breaks out of our Range.

-If you take a couple trades and get stopped-out at breakeven, it’s no harm – no foul, but then the very next trade the price may get traction and go on to be a “runner”.
+If you take a couple trades and get stopped-out at breakeven, it’s no big deal – just a scratch, but then the very next trade the price may get some good traction and go on to be a “runner”.
 The 4-6-8-10 point Runners are where the money is made.

-Since we don’t always know which Alerts that “break through the Trade Price Barrier” will follow-through to become runners, the Delta Neutral Stop gives us the confidence to participate – because it reduces the chance of taking a Full Stop-Out.
+Since we don’t always know which Alerts that “break out of the range” will follow-through to make big moves or become runners, the Delta Neutral Stop gives us the confidence to participate – because it reduces the chance of taking a Full Stop-Out.
 We get our stop to breakeven quickly and the big winners will take care of themselves – over the series of trades.

-When you review the Stats the system produces – keep in mind that every 1-point move (add a tick for entry confirmation) past the Trade Price Barrier is a no-lose trade.
+When you use this strategy – keep in mind that every 3-tick or 1-point move past your entry price is a no-lose trade.

 Typical Point of Entry Scenarios